albaintor/UC-Remote/README.md

 # Usage

 The remote needs to be connected on the network.
-You can wake it up with a pull down gesture in the profile pages : this will work only if you enabled this setting on the remote.
+You can wake it up with a pull down gesture in the profile pages : this will work only if you enabled this feature in the wifi setting of the remote.
 See capture below :
 <p align="center">
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/b43a4073-a755-46ba-925d-34fe796610cd" />
 </p>